fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/developer/index.md

 ---

-The developer documentation is not complete.
-When it is, it will be a handy reference for every hook, as well as the place to find best practices for extending the plugin to ensure future compatibility.

-Until then, I'll list are a bunch of resources you may find useful.
-If you've got a question, post on the [support forums](http://wordpress.org/support/plugin/food-and-drink-menu) or the [GitHub repository](https://github.com/NateWr/food-and-drink-menu).

-*Sign up for my [mailing list](https://www.fivestarplugins.com/about/mailing-list) to be notified when this documentation is complete.*
+The developer documentation covers some old methods via which the plugin was modifiable by a developer.
+These are no longer supported and may no longer work as originally intended or at all.
+This section is left here for reference.

 ## Tutorials